0xHEXNUMBERS/gmcts/v2/README.md

 Documentation
 =============

-Documentation for this package can be found either at [godoc.org](https://godoc.org/github.com/0xhexnumbers/gmcts/v2) or [pkg.go.dev](https://pkg.go.dev/github.com/0xhexnumbers/gmcts/v2)
+Documentation for this package can be found at [pkg.go.dev](https://pkg.go.dev/github.com/0xhexnumbers/gmcts/v2)

 Bug Reports
 ===========